pavan-shadow2019/DevOps-Exp/README.md

 # DevOps-Exp

-Thsi is A Pratical Experiment for Git and github for industry Use
+Thsi is A Pratical Experiment for Git and Github for industry Use